gitclaim-team/gitclaim/README.md

 ---

-> Let’s make onchain bounties effortless, automated, and beautiful with **Cha-Ching**! 💸✨
+> Let’s make onchain bounties effortless, automated, and beautiful with **GitClaim**! 💸✨